popp0102/csci-5742/hw2/README.md

 * Given host 1's IP is 172.16.99.3 and the wait time is 1 ms
 * On host 1: sudo python3 ./ps-detector.py
 * On host 2: sudo python3 ./port-scanner.py --target 172.16.99.3 --wait 1
+* To stop the ps-detector simply use ctrl-c

 # Running the Port Scanner Detector
 * sudo python3 ./ps-detector.py